-There are quite a few sites online that allow you to write reviews on any company, but the majority of worthwhile ones are paid services geared towards businesses collecting product reviews on their e-commerce websites, so members of the public cannot just go and write a review about any company, the rest are business directory websites like yelp.com.
+There are quite a few sites online that allow you to write reviews on any company, but the majority of worthwhile ones are paid services geared towards businesses collecting product reviews on their e-commerce websites, so members of the public cannot just go and write a review about the company, the rest are business directory websites like yelp.com.
 So when I discovered trustpilot.com a few years ago it seemed like there was finally a useful and transparent review site.

-in fact, if you read the feedback on the sites above, business owners are claiming they are being blocked by TrustPilot from even reporting defamatory or fake reviews.
+in fact, if you read the feedback on the sites above, business owners are claiming they are being blocked by TrustPilot from reporting defamatory or fake reviews.

 So what does this mean to the consumer?

 Unfortunately, since Trustpilot allow reviews to be manipulated, this means that the scores and ratings you see for any company may not be reliable, so if in doubt, you should not rely solely on this as your only source.